Marfa Boretskaya: Name

+Career

+Marfa Boretskaya was the daughter of Ivan Loshinsky.
+She married the boyar Isaak Boretsky, who served as the posadnik (mayor) of Novgorod until his death in the 1460s.
+Together they had two sons: Dmitry and Fyodor.
+Marfa was one of the wealthiest people in Novgorod; she owned extensive land estates which produced products including flax and fur.

-In 1471 Marfa and her sons, Dmitrii and Fedor, as the last representatives of the anti-Muscovite Boretsky family, attempted to negotiate with Casimir IV Jagiellon the terms of the city's handover to the Grand Duchy of Lithuania, provided that the city's ancient privileges and rights will be retained.
+Although Novgorod recognized the grand prince of Moscow as the prince of Novgorod, relations between the two cities were damaged due to disputes over autonomy and taxes.
+In 1471, Marfa and her sons, Dmitry and Fyodor, as the last representatives of the anti-Muscovite Boretsky family, attempted to negotiate with Casimir IV Jagiellon the terms of the city's handover to the Grand Duchy of Lithuania, provided that the city's ancient privileges and rights will be retained.
 They also invited Mikhailo Olelkovich to become city's ruler.
 On hearing about Marfa's manoeuvres, which violated the earlier Treaty of Yazhelbitsy, Ivan III advanced against Novgorod and defeated the Novgorodian volunteer army in the Battle of Shelon.
-In the wake of this disaster, Marfa's son, Dmitrii was executed on July 24, 1471 at the behest of the grand prince.
+In the wake of this disaster, Marfa's son, Dmitry, who had led the Novgorodian army, was executed on July 24, 1471, at the behest of the grand prince.

+Fyodor and Marfa's brother paid homage to Ivan, but he had them arrested in 1475 and exiled in Murom.
 Although she continued to rely on Lithuania's support and intrigue against Moscow, Ivan III finally subjugated Novgorod seven years later.
-Marfa and her grandsons were then taken into custody and escorted to Moscow (February 7, 1478); her lands were confiscated.
+Marfa and her grandsons were then taken into custody and escorted to Moscow on February 7, 1478; her lands were confiscated.
 According to tradition, Marfa was forced to take the veil in Nizhny Novgorod, but Gail Lenhoff argues that her fate after her arrest is uncertain, as are the date and circumstances of her death.